MooersLab/org-mode-voice-in/README.md

 ## Installation
 The commands are mapped to the text that is inserted.
 Each command is paired with the inserted text on a single line in a comma-separated value file.
-Use the bulk ad button in Voice In Plus to upload these commands into your collecton of custom commands.
+Use the bulk ad button in Voice In Plus to upload these commands to your collection of custom commands.

 ## Contents of the library